November 27, 2018

 As distribution director of the Gazette, Tom makes sure Block Captains and other designated deliverers receive enough copies of the newsletter for their block.
 As if these two major on-going commitments are not enough, Tom also serves as a Block Captain for 3800 Juniata where he helps to organize the block party for 3600/3700-3800 Juniata.
 Tom is a consummate professional and tremendous asset both as a neighbor and volunteer.

 On January 25, 2018, Tom was additionally recognized by St. Louis Nextdoor as a 2017 “Neighborhood Hero.”

 Longtime Tower Grove Heights resident and former TGHNA Board Member, Tricia Heliker, received a 2017 Community Volunteer Service Award at the Tower Grove Neighborhoods Community Development Corporation (TGNCDC) annual “All in for Change” event at The Vault at the Southside Tower.
 Congratulations, Tricia, and thanks for your years of service to the neighborhood!

-Saras Chung coordinated efforts to donate meals to the family who lost their father/grandfather during a visit to St. Louis in February.
+Saras Chung coordinated efforts to donate meals to the family who lost their father/grandfather during a visit to St. Louis.
 She took on the project and worked with several neighbors to provide neighborhood-wide support of the family.
 From all of us, thank you, Saras.

 Tower Grove Heights Neighborhood Association has partnered with the South Grand Community Improvement District to adopt the northbound bus stop near S. Grand and Juniata!